 Hot work can be defined as any workplace operation such as welding, brazing, cutting, grinding, soldering, or torching that can cause sparks or flames.

 Because hot works can have many controls it is not enough to trust that people will remember what to do, based on training that could be years old.

-A confined space permit guides employees and contractores through all the checks they need to make, aequipment and PPE needed, all permissions to be granted, and identifies who else needs to be told about the work.
+A confined space permit guides employees and contractors through all the checks they need to make, equipment and PPE needed, all permissions to be granted, and identifies who else needs to be told about the work.
 Typically, only when the permit is signed off by the right people can the work begin.

 A common problem with paper-based permit to work management systems is their lack of flexibility.
 It’s difficult and time consuming to follow up on a permit’s history.
 This can inhibit the permit handover process and communication between stakeholders